LLNL/axom/src/docs/sphinx/quickstart_guide/config_build.rst

 When the 'create-mirror' argument is used, ``uberenv.py`` establishes a Spack mirror and downloads the source for all TPL dependencies into this mirror.
 It does not build any TPLs.
-This option is used to obtain a copy of source code for all necessary TPLs so it can be transfered to another system for building there.
+This option is used to obtain a copy of source code for all necessary TPLs so it can be transferred to another system for building there.